 - Sands - has lots of practical information following a still birth or neonatal death.

 - Healthtalk - Has lots of information for parents who have lost a baby at 20-24 weeks of pregnancy.

 After the experience of baby loss it is understandable that any future pregnancy might cause you more worry and anxiety.
 It might trigger a lot of memories some might be good and others bad.

 Health professionals realise this and will be keen to offer you extra support.

-You might decide to ask to see a specialist obstetrician when you are planning a next pregnancy.
+You might decide to ask to see a specialist obstetrician when you are planning your next pregnancy.
 Or you may already be pregnant and want extra advice and support in this pregnancy.

 Who Can Help?

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text Chathealth on 07480 635060 for confidential advice from one of the Healthy Child Programme team.